tylertitsworth/5th-age-srd/Classes/Commander.md

 Choose three of the following class talents.
 You get an additional commander talent at 5th level.

+### Ambassador

+Whenever you or an ally gains a positive relationship point you gain insight into their goals and motives in the form of a leverage die.

+Once before your next full recovery, you can add this die to any relationship advantages skill check you make.
+You use it on your own check or aid a nearby ally.

+#### Adventurer Feat

+You gain 1 additional skill point in a skill related to court intrigue, etiquette and politics.
+You can use this skill point to raise that skill beyond the normal maximum of 5.

+#### Champion Feat

+You can now use the leverage die to gain a 1d6 bonus command points with your Weight the Odds class feature instead.

+#### Epic Feat

+You can use your leverage die as a bonus to a recharge roll for a tactic.

 ### Armor Skills

 Unlike other commanders, you take no attack penalties for fighting in heavy armor.
 (As indicated on your class chart, your base AC in heavy armor is 14.)